flutter/plugins/packages/location_background/example/README.md

 # Flutter Background Plugin Example for iOS.

-Demonstrates how to use the LocationBackgroundPlugin, a sample plugin showcasing Flutter background execution..
+Demonstrates how to use the LocationBackgroundPlugin, a sample plugin showcasing Flutter background execution on iOS.

 ## Getting Started